nguyenchithien/CS210-Discrete-Structures/Stats/Spring 2017/Exam1.md

 For reference, the definition of an even number *n* is:

 	n = 2k

+	where n and k are integers

 and an odd number *m* is:

 	m = 2a + 1

+	where m and a are integers

 and a number *o* that is divisible by 4:

 	o = 4b

+	where o and b are integers

 ---